JFK: Reckless Youth

 JFK: Reckless Youth is a 1993 TV drama miniseries portraying the early life of American president John F. Kennedy.
 It was adapted from the 1992 biography of the same name by Nigel Hamilton.
-The adaptation was directed by Harry Winer and written by Hamilton and William Broyles Jr. Patrick Dempsey played the young future president, while Terry Kinney, Loren Dean, Diana Scarwid and Robin Tunney portray members of his family.
+The adaptation was directed by Harry Winer and written by Hamilton and William Broyles Jr.

+Patrick Dempsey played the young future president, while Terry Kinney, Loren Dean, Diana Scarwid and Robin Tunney portray members of his family.

 Plot

-The miniseries portrays the life of John F. Kennedy (Dempsey) from his school days to his 1946 victory in the election for Massachusetts's 11th congressional district.
+The miniseries portrays the life of John F. Kennedy from his school days to his 1946 victory in the election for Massachusetts's 11th congressional district.
 He attends the Protestant all-boys Dexter School in Boston and later the Choate School.

-At Harvard, John Kennedy joins the Spee Club.
+At Harvard, Kennedy joins the Spee Club.
 After traveling to England and Germany, he publishes Why England Slept.
-Upon returning to the United States, he is introduced to Inga Arvad by his sister "Kick."
+Upon returning to the United States, he is introduced to Inga Arvad by his sister Kathleen.

-At the age of 29, Kennedy's father tells him to take over the congressional seat of James Curley who becomes the mayor of Boston.
+At the age of 29, Kennedy's father wants him to take over the congressional seat of James Curley, who would later become the mayor of Boston.
 With the help of his grandfather, Kennedy's campaign for the seat is successful.